alrik11es/phpagent/README.md

     $ ./bin/phpagent

+## Configuration
 ### Daemon mode
 You can use programs like [supervisord](http://supervisord.org/), [pm2](http://pm2.keymetrics.io/) or [forever](https://github.com/foreverjs/forever) to let this program run in daemon mode.

+### Configuration files
+You can setup as many config files as you like.
+Supported config languages are JSON and YAML.
+There is an execution order based on directory location.

+* Default plugin config.
+* `/etc/phpagent` config.

+Be advise that if a config file writes a value of the config.
+Others can substitute but if empty value found there will be skipped
+## Operations
-## Events
+### Events
 This are triggers fired from other applications.
-For example an event could be the reception of a hook.
+For example an event could be the execution of a hook.

-## Actions
+### Actions
-When a event is fired.
+When an event is fired.
 The action will be performed.
 You can have many actions as you want.

 ```json
 {